-(1) Represents grant dates of the stock option and stock awards.

-(2) The amounts in this column represent the grant date fair value calculated in accordance with FASB ASC Topic 718.

-(3) Fraser Smith does not have any outstanding equity awards at Fiscal 2021 year end.

-(4) 25% of the shares subject to the Option will vest on December 13, 2022, and thereafter 1/12th of the shares subject to the Option shall vest every three months on the same day of the month, subject to the Reporting Person's continued service to the Issuer through such date.

-(5) Represents restricted stock units ("RSUs") granted pursuant to the 2021 Equity Incentive Plan (the "2021 Plan") which can only be settled with shares of common stock.
-25% of the award will vest on December 13, 2022, and thereafter 1/12th of the remaining portion of the award will vest every three months on the same day of the month subject to the Reporting Person's continued service to the Issuer through such date.

-(6) Vests over a 15-month period following the consummation of a qualifying transaction, subject to Mr. Wolff's continued service.
-See "2021 Wolff Equity Awards" section below.

-(7) Vests and becomes exercisable as to 25% of the grant on September 24, 2022, the one-year anniversary of the closing of the Business Combination, and as to 1/36th of the remaining portion of the grant at the end of each month thereafter, provided that 100% immediately vests and becomes exercisable upon the earlier of (i) a termination of service for reason other than a voluntary termination by Mr. Wolff that is not for "good reason" or a termination by us for cause, in either case, on or within the twelve (12) month period following the consummation of a change of control or (ii) the death of Mr. Wolff.

-(8) Represents RSUs, each RSU representing the right to receive one share of our common stock, (i) 51,292 of which will vest upon satisfaction of two conditions while the reporting person remains an employee or provider of services to us: (A) a time and service requirement satisfied as to 1/4th of the RSUs on February 23, 2022 and thereafter 1/36th of the RSUs on each monthly vesting date following the vesting commencement date; and (B) a liquidity event requirement satisfied on the earliest to occur of the twelve months following the closing of an IPO of the our equity securities pursuant to an effective registration statement, immediately prior to a change in control transaction or immediately prior to an acquisition of the common stock of the company and 153,876 of which will vest upon satisfaction of two conditions while the reporting person remains an employee or provider of services to the Issuer: (A) a time and service requirement satisfied as to 1/4th of the RSUs on April 21, 2022 and thereafter 1/36th of the RSUs on each monthly vesting date following the vesting commencement date; and (B) a liquidity event requirement satisfied on the earliest to occur of the twelvemonths following the closing of an IPO of our equity securities pursuant to an effective registration statement, immediately prior to a change in control transaction or immediately prior to an acquisition of the common stock of the company.
-Our board of directors has waived the deemed the liquidity event requirement conditions satisfied effective as of the of the Business Combination.
+- (1) Represents grant dates of the stock option and stock awards. - (2) The amounts in this column represent the grant date fair value calculated in accordance with FASB ASC Topic 718. - (3) Fraser Smith does not have any outstanding equity awards at December 31, 2021. - (4) 25% of the shares subject to the option award will vest on December 13, 2022, and thereafter 1/12th of the shares subject to the option award shall vest every three months on the same day of the month, subject to Ms. Allgood's continued service through such date. - (5) Represents restricted stock units with each unit representing the right to receive one share of our Common Stock.
+25% of the award will vest on December 13, 2022, and thereafter 1/12th of the remaining portion of the award will vest every three months on the same day of the month subject to continued service through such date. - (6) Vests over a 15-month period following the consummation of a qualifying transaction, subject to continued service.
+See "2021 Wolff Equity Awards" section below. - (7) Vests and becomes exercisable as to 25% of the grant on September 24, 2022, the one-year anniversary of the closing of the Business Combination, and as to 1/36th of the remaining portion of the grant at the end of each month thereafter, provided that 100% immediately vests and becomes exercisable upon the earlier of (i) a termination of service for reason other than a voluntary termination by Mr. Wolff that is not for "good reason" or a termination by us for cause, in either case, on or within the twelve (12) month period following the consummation of a change of control or (ii) the death of Mr. Wolff. - (8) Represents RSUs, (i) 51,292 of which would have vested upon satisfaction of two conditions if Ms. Joh had remained an employee or provider of services to us: (A) a time and service requirement satisfied as to 1/4th of the RSUs on February 23, 2022 and thereafter 1/36th of the RSUs on each monthly vesting date following the vesting commencement date; and (B) a liquidity event requirement satisfied on the earliest to occur of the twelve months following the closing of an IPO of the our equity securities pursuant to an effective registration statement, immediately prior to a change in control transaction or immediately prior to an acquisition of our Common Stock and (ii) 153,876 of which would have vested upon satisfaction of two conditions had Ms. Joh remained an employee or provider of services to us: (A) a time and service requirement satisfied as to 1/4th of the RSUs on April 21, 2022 and thereafter 1/36th of the RSUs on each monthly vesting date following the vesting commencement date; and (B) a liquidity event requirement satisfied on the earliest to occur of the twelve months following the closing of an IPO of our equity securities pursuant to an effective registration statement, immediately prior to a change in control transaction or immediately prior to an acquisition of our Common Stock.
+Our board of directors deemed the liquidity event requirement conditions satisfied effective as of the of the Business Combination.
+This award was cancelled prior to vesting in connection with the termination of Ms. Joh's employment.